harshitjain9/harshitjain9/README.md

 ##### 💼 WORK EXPERIENCE
 - I've worked at
   - <b>Goldman Sachs</b> as a software engineering summer analyst (May 2022 to July 2022)
-  - <b>Software Analytics Research Group, SMU</b> as a machine learning research intern (May 2021 to July 2021)
+  - <b>Singapore Management University</b> as a machine learning research intern (May 2021 to July 2021)
   - <b>Findmylawyer.sg</b> as a freelance full stack web developer (Oct 2020 to Jan 2021)
   - <b>Tweaking Technologies</b> as an android developer intern (May 2020 to July 2020)
 - I have significant experience in